tbrown369/CCC_website/README.md

 # CCC_website

-This is my implementation of a website for mid-sized company Comfort Community Center LLC.
-I used Javascript, HTML, and CSS.

-Javascript uses for hamburger menu and faq accordion
+- Work in progress build for Comfort Community Center LLC's company website.
+- Uses HTML, CSS, and Javascript
+- Submission upload feature located in careers page
+- FAQ and Hamburger menu (for mobile view) implemented using Javascript